modelhub-ai/modelhub/README.md

        _contrib_src/license/model_ and _contrib_src/license/sample_data_ respectively.

-       If you want to publish your model via Modelhub, make sure the licenses allow us to use your code, model, and sample data (most open source licenses should be fine, for proprietary licenses you might need to give Modelhub and its users explicit permission).
+       If you want to publish your model via Modelhub, make sure the licenses allow us to use your code, model, and sample data (most of the popular open source licenses should be fine, for proprietary licenses you might need to give Modelhub and its users explicit permission).

    11. (optional) Customize example code in _contrib_src/sandbox.ipynb_.
 This jupyter notebook is supposed to showcase how to use your model and interpret the output from python.
 The standard example code in this